augusto-garcia/onemap/README.md

 users to analyze data sets with markers based on sequencing technologies, such as Illumina, GBS, etc.

-`OneMap` comprises by a set of functions that allows users to build a linkage map.
+`OneMap` comprises a set of functions that allows users to build a linkage map.
 Some functions are used internally by the package, and should not be used directly.